On the Limiting Shape of Young Diagrams Associated With Markov Random Words: The Limiting Shape of the Young Diagrams

 Again, the doubly-stochastic nature of $P$ ensures that the stationary distribution is uniform, and in the present example, the asymptotic covariance matrix, at three-decimal accuracy, is computed to be

-Note that, even though we have a uniform stationary distribution, the asymptotic variances ({\it i.e.}, the diagonals of \eqref{Ex2b}) have dramatically different values.
-Moreover, according to Remark \ref{Remiidnonunif}, in the uniform iid case, the only possibility for the Brownian covariance matrix is that the off-diagonals have value $-1/2$.
+Note that, even though we have a uniform stationary distribution, the asymptotic variances ({\it i.e.}, the diagonal terms of \eqref{Ex2b}) have dramatically different values.
+Moreover, according to Remark \ref{Remiidnonunif}, in the uniform iid case, the only possibility for the Brownian covariance matrix is that the off-diagonal terms have value $-1/2$.
 However, the Brownian motion covariance matrix obtained from \eqref{Ex2b} is

-Not only are the off-diagonals different from $-1/2$, but in some cases are even positive.
-In short, the functional in \eqref{item7sa} has a distribution which differs from {\it any} iid case (even non-uniform).
+Not only are the off-diagonal terms different from $-1/2$, but in some cases are even positive.
+In short, the functional in \eqref{item7sa} has a distribution which differs from {\it any} iid case (even non-uniform), see also \cite[Sec.~3]{BGH}.

 \end{Example}